Carroll’s United Methodist Church

 In June 1990 Gill’s United Methodist Church closed and merged with Carroll’s United Methodist Church on Greenspring Avenue to form the Carroll’s-Gill’s United Methodist Church.

-In June 2009, Carroll’s-Gill’s United Methodist Church close and merged with Hunt’s Memorial United Methodist Church in Riderwood, Maryland.
+In June 2009, Carroll’s-Gill’s United Methodist Church closed and merged with Hunt’s Memorial United Methodist Church in Riderwood, Maryland.